-- 31. Whether pensions should be apportioned for the period of the relationship is a matter for judicial discretion in contested cases; as a general rule in 'needs cases' apportionment is rarely appropriate.
-There are three potential methods the deferred pension method, the CE method, and the straight-line method.
-Sufficient data is not always available for the first two; in some cases the straight-line method is the only practical approach. - 32.
-Where there is a clearly diagnosed medical condition with a substantial probability of impaired life expectancy, this should be reflected in the calculations; more minor or less obvious conditions where there is the possibility of change (smoking, drinking, weight) should not normally be reflected in the calculations.
-PODEs should clearly state assumptions about health and the effect of any assumptions on calculations. - 33.
+35. Whether pensions should be apportioned for the period of the relationship is a matter for judicial discretion in contested cases; as a general rule in 'needs'-based cases apportionment is rarely appropriate.
+There are three potential

+- 36. Where there is a clearly diagnosed medical condition with a substantial probability of impaired life expectancy, this should be reflected in the calculations.
+PODEs should clearly state assumptions about health and the effect of any assumptions on calculations. - 37.
 Which pensions to share first may make a material difference to outcomes, and this is often not straightforward.
-Where there is a choice of pensions, expert advice is likely to be needed. - 34.
-Lifetime Allowance issues are likely to affect more cases in future given reductions in allowances.
+Where there is a choice of pensions, expert advice is likely to be needed.